Tight Guarantees for Multi-unit Prophet Inequalities and Online Stochastic Knapsack: Introduction

 \section{Introduction}

-Online resource allocation problems arise in many domains, such as online advertising, healthcare operations, and revenue management.
-In these problems the decision-maker faces a sequence of stochastically-generated queries, and must irrevocably assign each query to be served by a resource as it arrives online.
+Online resource allocation problems arise in many domains, such as posted-price mechanism design, transportation logistics, e-commerce fulfillment, online advertising, healthcare scheduling, and revenue management.
+These problems can be characterized by a decision-maker facing a sequence of stochastically-generated queries, which must be irrevocably assigned to be served by a resource or rejected as they arrive online.
 The resources have limited capacities, and the objective is to maximize the cumulative reward collected from serving queries over a finite time horizon.
-Due to the curse of dimensionality caused by having multiple resources, this problem is deemed generally intractable, and it is of central interest in many academic communities to derive approximately-optimal algorithms.

-A keystone ingredient for algorithm design throughout these communities has been to start with a \textit{Linear Programming (LP) relaxation}, which is also known as the ex-ante, fluid, or deterministic relaxations.
-The LP relaxation decomposes the multi-resource allocation problem into single-resource subproblems, which allows for the capacity of each resource to be controlled separately.
-Deriving an approximation guarantee relative to the LP for each individual resource, which can be called a \textit{prophet inequality}, then implies the same approximation guarantee in the original multi-resource problem (see e.g.\ \citet{alaei2012online,alaei2014bayesian,gallego2015online,wang2018online,feng2020near}; we also formalize this reduction in \Cref{sec:reductiontosingle}).
-Once reduced to single-resource subproblems, the guarantees that are possible depend on whether a resource's capacity: 1) takes the form of $k$ discrete units that are consumed one at a time; or 2) an arbitrary amount of its capacity may be needed to serve a single query.

-In this paper we derive the \textit{best-possible} guarantees for the single-resource subproblem in both cases 1) and 2) above, resolving long lines of investigation.
-Specifically, the \textit{$k$-unit} setting described in 1) originated from \citet{hajiaghayi2007automated}, and a celebrated guarantee of $1-1/\sqrt{k+3}$ was derived by \citet{alaei2011bayesian} through a "Magician's problem".
-These guarantees have been recently improved in \citet{wang2018online,chawla2020static}, and in this paper we fully resolve (see \Cref{RatioTable} and \Cref{ComparisonRatioFigure}) the question of $k$-unit prophet inequalities relative to the LP.
-Meanwhile, for 2) above which we will call the \textit{knapsack} setting, we derive the tight guarantee of $\frac{1}{3+e^{-2}}\approx0.319$ which improves earlier results of \citet{dutting2020prophet} and \citet{alaei2013online}.
-We emphasize that our results can be \textit{directly applied} to improve the guarantees in \textit{all of the papers cited thus far}, among others (which we discuss in \Cref{sec:relatedWork}).
-The tightness of our results also characterizes the \textit{limits} of any approach that seeks approximately-optimal algorithms through the LP relaxation.
+We provide some concrete formulations of online resource allocation problems below.